-ACCEPTABLE FORMS OF PHYSICAL INTERVENTION IN ABBEY CE VA PRIMARY 2.
-SCHOOL

-"Physical intervention" (PI) is the term used to describe contact between staff and pupils where no force is involved.
-There are occasions when it is entirely appropriate and proper for staff to have contact or physical intervention (PI) with children, however, it is crucial that they only do so in ways appropriate to their professional role and in relation to the pupil's individual needs.
+2. ACCEPTABLE FORMS OF PHYSICAL INTERVENTION IN ABBEY CE VA PRIMARY SCHOOL and proper for staff to have contact or physical intervention (PI) with children, however, it is crucial that they only do so in ways appropriate to their professional role and in relation to the pupil's individual needs.